zhsh9/HKU-DASC7606-A1/README.md

 - hyper-param tuning
 - model summary

-The below is the document of this assignment.
+The document & instructions of this assignment is listed below.

 ---